Mindfulness Meditation with Dr Richard Yin

-The sessions are 1 hour.
-The first 10-15 minutes are guided, the next 20 minutes are silent to allow people to do their own practice (mindfulness or Calm Abiding).
-Following this the teacher will respond to any questions and/or give a talk on a point of practice.
-We end with another short sit.
+Format: Thursday night and Friday morning sessions are 1 hour.
+Over the course of the hour, there are 10-15 minutes of guided meditation and 20 minutes of silence to allow people to do their own practice (mindfulness or Calm Abiding).
+Following this, Richard will respond to any questions and/or give a talk on a point of practice.

-Once or twice a year at Yoga Moves/Centre for Movement Studies, we run a series of classes for those wishing to learn to meditate or to reinvigorate their existing practice.
-Having completed the course, participants are welcome to join the weekly Monday afternoon or Wednesday night 'sits', Yoga for Meditators classes with Sara and may also attend the Mini Mindfulness Day retreats which run 2-4 times a year on a Sunday morning.
-Those who attend the regular Monday afternoon and Wednesday night 'sits' also receive occasional study notes on topics related to practice should they wish to further their understanding.
+Once a year at Yoga Moves/Centre for Movement Studies, we run a series of classes for those wishing to learn to meditate or to reinvigorate their existing practice.
+Having completed the course, participants are welcome to join the weekly Friday morning or Thursday night 'sits', and may also attend the Mini Mindfulness Day retreats which run 2-4 times a year on a Sunday morning.
+Those who attend the regular Friday morning and Thursday night 'sits' also receive occasional study notes on topics related to practice should they wish to further their understanding.

-All course details are below - please read them before contacting Sara.
+All course details are below - please read them before contacting Gaby.